 Best time to go for photos: We almost say this every time, but the best moment for shooting a waterfall is in the morning.
 Although, at Leke Leke you can also shoot around 12 and 1 pm because there is no direct light on the waterfall.

 Photo tip: Frame your picture of this waterfall to take advantage of the many vegetation that grows around.
 There are a few places where you can set up your tripod or frame the picture in between some leaves.
 It always gives an extra dimension and depth to your picture!

-Banyumala twin waterfall is one of the lesser known in north Bali, but so worth to visit and for sure one of the best waterfalls in Bali for photography!
+Banyumala twin waterfall is one of the lesser known Bali waterfalls, but super worth to visit!
+It is for sure one of the best waterfalls in Bali for photography!
 It has a perfect veil like twin curtains along the rocks and a natural plunge pool to take a dip in.
-There are several angles to make your best shots and relax after that, enjoying the silent nature surroundings.
-You can combine this waterfall with a visit to Sekumpul waterfall as it’s only 20 kilometers further.
+The Banyumala twin waterfall is located in the north and could easily be combined with a visit to Banyu Wana Amertha waterfall which is very close.
+There are several angles to make awesome photos at this waterfall.
+And after that yiu can relax, enjoy the silent nature surroundings and take a dip in the pool.
+You can also combine Banyumala waterfall with a visit to Sekumpul waterfall as it’s only 20 kilometers further.

 Getting there: This waterfall is very easy to access and can be combined when you visit the Ulun Danu Bratan temple for example.
 Google maps will send you on an unpaved road down until you enter the parking lot where you can park your scooter or car and pay the entrance fee.
 After that, you have to hike down for another 10-15 minutes until you reach the waterfall.